-“The neighborhood was primarily Caucasian, and quiet,” Burrell said.
-“That took some are getting used to.”
-Her children don’t have to face the stresses Burrell dealt with for example, how to cross rival gang territories to walk in the park; getting robbed at gunpoint when walking home from work during high school; or needing to stay inside of the house “for safety reasons.”
-Her family has enjoyed quality childcare and schools, and easy access to services like WIC, a food pantry, and a diaper bank when they have needed help.”
+“The neighborhood was primarily Caucasian and quiet,” Burrell said.
+“That took some getting used to.”
+Her children don’t have to face the stresses Burrell dealt with, for example, how to cross rival gang territories to walk in the park, getting robbed at gunpoint when walking home from work during high school, or needing to stay inside of the house for safety reasons.
+Her family has enjoyed quality childcare and schools and easy access to services like WIC, a food pantry, and a diaper bank when they have needed help.
 “But the number one difference is safety, she said.”

-To help more low-income families move to high-opportunity neighborhoods, then the report recommends establishing a federal law that would prohibit landlords from

-THE CHAPTER 4 “THE TRUTHS AND UNTRUTHS”

-refusing tenants just because they possess a housing voucher.
-Additionally, the authors call for the elimination of exclusionary zoning— “ranging from density limits and minimum lot size requirements to community vetoes of new construction”—which limit affordable housing construction and increase racial and economic segregation.
+To help more low-income families move to high-opportunity neighborhoods, the report recommends establishing a federal law that would prohibit landlords from refusing tenants just because they possess a housing voucher.
+Additionally, the authors call for the elimination of exclusionary zoning— “ranging from density limits and minimum lot size requirements to community vetoes of new construction”—that limit affordable housing construction and increase racial and economic segregation.

 But not every family is going to be able to move to a high-opportunity neighborhood.
-Secretary Castro and the report’s co-authors point to the Obama Administration’s Promise Zone model as one way to do that.
-The initiative aims to revitalize high-poverty communities through comprehensive, evidence-based strategies that break the silence—so that people working on issues ranging from housing, transportation, job training, health equity, youth employment, and more—are working collaboratively towards solutions that connect these issues.
+Secretary Castro and the report’s coauthors point to the Obama administration’s Promise Zone model as one way to accomplish this goal.
+The initiative aims to revitalize high-poverty communities through comprehensive, evidence-based strategies that break the silence so that people working on issues ranging from housing, transportation, job training, health equity, youth employment, and more are working collaboratively toward solutions that connect these issues.
 There is also technical assistance to help the zones access federal funding and other resources.
-“I believe that ultimately more local communities will put this thinking into action, and challenge the state and the federal government to do the same, said Secretary Castro.”
+“I believe that ultimately more local communities will put this thinking into action, and challenge the state and the federal government to do the same, said Secretary Castro.
 Whether families remain in distressed neighborhoods or move to more affluent ones, a big part of the solution lies in increasing the overall supply of affordable housing.

-If our priorities weren’t so skewed to benefit affluent homeowners, an increase in us affordable housing stock attained.
+If our priorities weren’t so skewed to benefit affluent homeowners, an increase in affordable housing stock might be attained.
 As the report notes, “More than 75 percent of federal housing expenditures support homeownership.”
-More than half of these benefit high-income for the family earning more than $100,000 per year.”

-In all, we spend nearly three times more on subsidizing homeownership than we

-THE CHAPTER 4 “THE TRUTHS AND UNTRUTHS”

-on rental assistance.
-It should come as no surprise then that only 1 in 4 households eligible for federal rental assistance receives it.’
+More than half of these benefit high-income families earning more than $100,000 per year.
+In all, we spend nearly three times more on subsidizing homeownership than we spend on rental assistance.
+It should come as no surprise then that only one in four households eligible for federal rental assistance receives it.
 This trend could quickly get worse before it gets better.

-If our priorities weren’t so skewed to benefit affluent homeowners, an increase in us for affordable housing stock is attained.

-Per the authors, 2.1 million units of subsidized affordable housing are at risk over the next ten years as rent restrictions expire, and landlords look to exploit.
-It is critical that states and cities pass laws that give tenants, local agencies, and non-profits opportunities to purchase these units from private landlords.
-“Opportunity to purchase” laws have proven most effective where there are entities committed to affordable housing, including “local housing agencies, legal aid clinics … and mission-oriented non-profits that specialize in preservation transactions.”
+Per the authors, 2.1 million subsidized affordable housing units are at risk over the next ten years as rent restrictions expire and landlords look to exploit.
+It is critical that states and cities pass laws that give tenants, local agencies, and nonprofits opportunities to purchase these units from private landlords.
+“Opportunity to purchase” laws have proven most effective where there are entities committed to affordable housing, including “local housing agencies, legal aid clinics … and mission-oriented nonprofits that specialize in preservation transactions.”